AWS Glue support#

-SEP-based statistics are still stored in JSON format as Glue table and partition parameters.
-After the migration these can be deleted.
+Such statistics are stored in JSON format as Glue table and partition

 Known limitations of AWS Glue support#

-There are a couple SEP features that are not yet supported with the Glue catalog:
+There are a couple Presto features that are not yet supported with the Glue catalog:

 When a column is renamed, its statistics are not preserved.
 Therefore the table needs to be re-analyzed.

 Renaming tables from within AWS Glue is not supported.